Dureke/connect-four-game/README.md

    - usage: Server.py [-h\] ip-addr [port\]
    - First required arg is the server IP address.
    - First optional arg is the port number of the server, default value set to 65432.
-   - Example: `py Server.py 127.0.0.1` is equivalent to `py Server.py 127.0.0.1 -p 65432`.
+   - Example: `py Server.py 127.0.0.1` is equivalent to `py Server.py 127.0.0.1 65432`.
    - Use `py Server.py -h` for additional information.

-3. **Start one or more clients:** Run the `Client.py` script with 3 required arguments.
+3. **Start one or more clients:** Run the `Client.py` script with 4 required arguments.
-   - usage: Client.py [-h\] ip-addr port request [value\]
+   - usage: Client.py [-h\] ip-addr port request login username
    - First required arg is the the server IP address.
    - Second required arg is the port number of the server the client is connecting to.
-   - Third required arg is the action the client wishes from the server.
-Current supported actions are: join.
+   - Third required arg is the command login.
+   - Forth required arg is the username that you'd login as.
-   - Example: `py Client.py 127.0.0.1 65432 join username` or `py Client.py 127.0.0.1 65432 join testUser`.
+   - Example: `py Client.py 127.0.0.1 65432 login username` or `py Client.py 127.0.0.1 65432 login testUser`.
    - Use `py Client.py -h` for additional information.

 4. **Write messages to Server**: In the client terminal, follow the prompts given by the client text application.
 If there is another game hosted by another client, the join action will work.
 Otherwise, you can create a game with create or quit and disconnect with the quit action.

+Example Series of Inputs:
+- Run `py server.py 127.0.0.1 65432`
+- Run `py client.py 127.0.0.1 65432 login user1`
+- Run `py client.py 127.0.0.1 65432 login user2`
+- In terminal with user1, type `start`
+- In terminal with user2, type `join`
+- In terminal with user2, type `user1`
+- In terminal with user1, give a move (This can by anything at the moment)

+The clients will periodically ask the server for updates on the board, as well as letting the clients know whose turn it is.
+After a user makes a move, the server will swap whose turn it is, letting the other client know it can make a move.
+There's a bug that is causing the same user to repeatively make a move.
+This will be fixed in a later update.

 ~~**How to play:**~~
 ~~1. **Start the server:** Run the `Server.py` script.~~